Dave's Sierra Fishing

 From Dingleberry Lake the trail climbs another 2 miles to Hungry Packer Lake.
 Along the way keep an eye out for the trail sign pointing right to Midnight Lake and left to Hungry Packer Lake.
 Soon after passing the sign you'll catch sight of Topsy Turvy Lake off to the left of the trail and also a number of smaller lakes, all offering good fishing.

 There is one obvious backpacking campsite at Hungry Packer Lake.
 The trail leads directly to it.
 You could camp downstream from the lake a short distance where there are a series of smaller lakes.
 Better campsites are found closer to Dingleberry Lake or over at Midnight Lake.
-Moonlight Lake, as you can see from the photo below, does not have good camping sites.
+Moonlight Lake does not have good camping sites.

 Fishing supplies can be purchased locally at the following places: